IT 244: Introduction to Linux/Unix

 - This command took him to the home directory of the it244 account, /home/it244

-- This account was created by Prof. Bo Sheng who also teaches this course
+- This account was created by Prof. Bo Sheng, who used to teach this course

 - Prof. Sheng's test account